 Plants Too Good to Be Rare: Chronicles a number of species that make beautiful and functional garden plants but are little known and too seldom used.

-Spring Sings But Fall Rocks: Spring is great but overrated.
-Gardens are for the entire year, and quite possibly the finest time of year to be and work in the garden is Fall.
-This talk includes beautiful photographs of many plants you truly need and will have you snarking at all those lame “Spring” gardeners.
+Spring Sings But Fall Rocks: Gardens are for the entire year.
+Not all the purchases and work must be done in the week before and after Mother's Day.
+This talk includes beautiful photographs of many plants you truly need and will have outside enjoying your garden in that most glorious of all seasons--Fall.

 Ancient Plants for Modern Gardens: Plants that have been on the planet for millions of years are proven winners.
-Many are excellent choices for modern landscapes.
+Some of today's garden plants have been on the planet since dinosaur times.
+Some are even older than that.
+Of these, As should be expected from such fortitude, many are excellent choices for modern landscapes.

 Ladies and Gentlemen of the Jury...
 The Closing Argument for Annuals: A perfectly respectable diatribe supporting this sometimes maligned group of plants.

-All About Trees: This talk discusses why trees are such important elements in our yards and gardens and how to choose the best trees for your site.
-Important information regarding on caring for your trees is included.
+All About Trees: This talk discusses why trees are such important elements in our yards and gardens and the many great choices available to gardeners.
+It also gives valuable information on how to wisely choose a tree, how to correctly plant a tree and then care for it.

 Bring Me A Shrubbery!
-The Best of These Important Plants in the Suburbs and in the Wild: Shrubs, every home needs them.
-They frame houses, hide ugly things, support wildlife, provide beauty, and overwhelm every shopper at every nursery.
+The Best of These Important Plants For Any Landscape: Every home needs them.
+They frame houses, provide beauty, hide ugly things, and support a healthy urban ecosystem.
+Problem is the sheer numbers of them overwhelm gardeners at the garden center.
 Learn the fundamentals of choosing the right shrub, including the latest & greatest and stalwart, old standards.
 More importantly, learn that you don’t necessarily need to go at them with shears every year!

 Best Regional Perennials: Based on polling of top area horticulturists, designers, and gardeners, this talk is all about which perennials reliably perform wonderfully and look great in our soils and climate.